mdekauwe/CABLE_benchmarking/README.md

 The code will: (i) check out; (ii) build; and (iii) run branches across N standard science configurations.
 It is possible to produce some plots locally.
 But the outputs should be uploaded to [the modelevaluation website](https://modelevaluation.org/) for further benchmarking and evaluation.

+For the moment, the benchmarking only works on NCI supercomputer.
 ## Permissions
 To run the benchmarking, you will need access to the following projects at NCI:
 * ua8